 - prior DUI convictions, or

-- some other type of criminal history
+- some other type of criminal history.

-And if you had a particularly high BAC, you may also be required to attend between 26 and 52 Alcoholics Anonymous “AA” meetings within your first year of probation.
+If you had a particularly high BAC, you may also be required to attend between 26 and 52 Alcoholics Anonymous “AA” meetings within your first year of probation.

-If you were involved in a traffic accident, you may be required to complete 10 days of community service or labor, such as Caltrans roadside work.
+Also, if you were involved in a traffic accident, you may be required to complete 10 days of community service or labor, such as Caltrans roadside work.

-2. The DUI Pretrial Process at the
+2. The DUI Pretrial Process

 Once a case has moved out of the arraignment court, it advances to pretrial.
 When a case enters the pretrial process, it is sent to a new courtroom and assigned a new prosecutor.
-It is in this courtroom where
+It is in this courtroom where:

-- your attorney will continue to engage in DUI plea bargain
+- your attorney will continue to engage in DUI plea bargain negotiations with the prosecutor,

-- your attorney will argue any pretrial motions, such as a Penal Code 1538.5 PC Motion to Suppress Evidence and/or a
+- your attorney will argue any pretrial motions, such as a Penal Code 1538.5 PC Motion to Suppress Evidence and/or a Pitchess Motion to see if the arresting officers have a history of police misconduct, and

 - your jury trial will most likely ultimately take place, should you choose to take your case to trial.

-A savvy Van Nuys DUI defense attorney may try to stretch the 90-day timeframe as far as he/she can.
+A savvy Van Nuys DUI defense attorney may try to stretch the 90-day timeframe as far as they can.
 This is because continuances are often good for the defense.
 As time goes on, memories fade, officers go on vacation or get transferred and evidence becomes less clear.

-3. DUI Trials and Sentencing at the
+3. DUI Trials and Sentencing

-- the arresting officer, and
+- the arresting officer and

-- a member of the L.A.P.D.’s Scientific Investigation Division (“SID”) (a criminalist who will testify that your BAC and/or field sobriety test “FST” performance is consistent with someone who is under the influence) …
+- a member of the L.A.P.D.’s Scientific Investigation Division (“SID”) (a criminalist who will testify that your BAC and/or field sobriety test “FST” performance is consistent with someone who is under the influence).

 These witnesses often just regurgitate facts and information, failing to distinguish between defendants or arrests.

 A defense attorney who frequently handles DUI cases at the Van Nuys Courthouse not only expects this but is readily familiar with these officers and SID criminalists and their typical testimony.
-As a result, a knowledgeable lawyer can anticipate
+As a result, a knowledgeable lawyer can anticipate:

 - what questions to ask his/her witnesses,